-hurricane Wednesday encountered a last during which a mountainous sea washed over the vessel, carrying away her bridge and boats, flooding the engine room and putting out her fires.
+encountered a hurricane Wednesday last during which a mountainous sea washed over the vessel, carrying away her bridge and boats, flooding the engine room and putting out her fires.

 The Millfield's crew were exhausted from pumping when rescued.

 New York, Dec.
-11.-The correspondent of the Herald in Port Au Prince, says that further trouble is brewing; tial law and that the ministry to hold public audiences.
-On referring the Lueders question to Berlin, the the Lueders question to Berlin, the and that the ministry is afruid Haitien government had strong hopes that the matter would be diplomatical. ly settled through their charge d'at-faires.
+11.-The correspondent of the Herald in Port Au Prince, ys that further trouble is says brewing; law and that the ministry is afruid to hold public audiences.
+On referring the Lueders question to Berlin, the Haitien government had strong hopes that the matter would be diplomatically settled through their charge d'at-faires.
 They offered to submit the whole matter to arbitration, proposing England, France, the United States, the Haitien Republic and Sweden.
-Au this was refused another proposition was made, allowing Germany to select the countries.
-The German foreign minister replied that his government did not intend to allow foreign nations to interfere in the matter and they would punish the blacks.
+As this was refused another proposition was made, allowing Germany to select the countries.
+The German foreign minister replied that his government did not intend to allow foreign nations to interfere in the matter and they would punish the blacks, o'clock.

-Although rumors of warships seen steaming in this direction reached Haiti ne intimation came of Germany's intention until Monday at 6 o'clock, when the Charlotte and Stein steamed into this harbor, taking anchorage at

-It has transpired that the German minister left on the 29th ult. and met the warships at Puerta Plata.
+Although rumors of warships seen steaming in this direction reached Haiti no intimation came of Germany's intention until Monday at 6 o'clock, when the Charlotte and Stein steamed into this harbor, taking anchorage at has transpired that the German the warships at Puerta Plata.

-Returning on board the Charlotte, the German consul gave notice on Sunday last that German subjects only could go aboard the two German merchant vessels lying in the harbor, and on Monday at 8 o'clock the German commander sent an ultimatum to the government that the city would be bombarded unless within four hours they paid \$30,000 instead of the \$20,000 previously demanded, made themselves responsible for Lueder's future safet. responsible for Lueder's future safety. allowing him to return whenever he chose, apoligized to the emperor and received the German charge d'affaires their subjects to a place of safety.
+Returning on board the Charlotte, the German consul gave notice on Sunday last that German subjects only could go aboard the two German mer-chant vessels lying in the harbor, and on Monday at 8 o'clock the German commander sent an ultimatum to the government that the city would be bombarded unless within four hours they paid \$30,000 instead of the \$20,000 previously demanded, made themselves responsible for Lueder's future safety, responsible for Lieurn whenever he chose, apoligized to the emperor and received the German charge d'affaires their subjects to a place of safety.
 Minister Powell convened the d matic corps and they went aboard the Charlotte, requesting the German commander to allow longer time-if not four days, at least 24 hours-in order to get their subjects away.
-The commander abruptly refused to give one minute over the time of the ultimatum, but offered one of the German vessels
+The comto get their subjects away.
+The commander abruptly refused to give one minute over the time of the ultimatum. but offered one of the German vessels to put their respective subjects on.
+Minister Powell said he would not allow American subjects to go aboard any vessel but that he would take them to the American legation and there defend them against all odds.
+The diplomatic corps then returned again to the palace and the president requested advice as to what he should He asked the American minister if he could expect any encouragement from the United States.
+Minister Powell renlied that he had no news or in-structions from the United States govthat the Haitlens ernment and have to act on their own responsibility, but that he would not witness their humiliation.